James Caan (businessman): The Start Up Loans Company

 In May 2012, Caan was approached by the government to become Chairman of the Start Up Loans initiative.
 The aim is to support young people with funding and mentoring to start up new businesses in the UK.
-Over £112 million of loans were to be offered to 18- to 30-year-olds over a 3-year period.
-James and his board of entrepreneur ambassadors head up the government scheme, providing loans of around £2,500 to the 18- to 30-year-olds to start their own businesses.
+Over £112 million of loans were to be offered to 18- to 30-year-olds over 3 years.
+James and his board of entrepreneur ambassadors head up the government scheme, providing loans of around £2,500 to the 18- to 30-year-olds to start their businesses.

 Charitable activities

 The James Caan Foundation

 Caan founded the James Caan Foundation (JCF) in 2006 after he took a 'gap year' to visit his homeland of Pakistan.
-The JCF supports charities in the UK and seeks to promote greater awareness of issues facing the developing world, with a primary focus on children's access to education and healthcare.
+The JCF supports charities in the UK and seeks to promote greater awareness of issues facing the developing world, primarily focusing on children's access to education and healthcare.

 The JCF has funded the construction of a new school at his birthplace Lahore, located in the eastern province of Punjab.
 Since first purchasing a barren plot of land and opening the 16-classroom school in 2005, the TCF School, named after Caan's father, educates over 420 children aged between 5–11.

 2010 Pakistan floods

-In July 2010, Caan flew to Pakistan immediately after the worst flooding in the country's history and personally purchased, prepared and delivered emergency food parcels to families in the Northern village of Nowshera.
+In July 2010, Caan flew to Pakistan immediately after the worst flooding in the country's history and personally purchased, prepared and delivered emergency food parcels to families in a village of Nowshera city, in the northern Khyber Pakhtunkhwa province.

-Upon his return to the UK Caan partnered with UNICEF to provide urgent food, medical supplies and water and hygiene kits to 1,000 families in the affected area.
+Upon his return to the UK, Caan partnered with UNICEF to provide urgent food, medical supplies and water and hygiene kits to 1,000 families in the affected area.
 Caan also undertook an extensive media outreach campaign and his trip was widely covered in national newspapers.
 After just two weeks, Caan had raised £100,000 for UNICEF.
 Caan and the James Caan Foundation subsequently undertook a project to rebuild a village in Pakistan, including schools, hospitals, homes and all infrastructure and water supplies.
 Aid agencies including UNICEF, Oxfam, Islamic Relief, Muslim Hands and Mosaic were also involved in the project.